 It has been ages since I went down to Chinatown.
 I was looking for fresh fish paste to make fish balls.
 Instead of fish paste, my eyes caught the frozen lotus root in a pack of 400 grams.

-Remembering one of my classmate used to fry lotus root with mince pork.
-Instead of making soup with pork spare ribs and bean curds which my family know that its cook in that way.
-So I decided to fry and I have added vegetables as something of me.
-Its also trial and error: scratch job.
+Remembering one of my classmates used to fry lotus root with mince pork.
+Instead of making soup with pork spareribs, peanuts and bean curds which my family know that its cook in that way.
+So, I decided to fry, and I have added vegetables as something of me.
+It’s also trial and error: scratch job.

 2 Tbs olive oil

 2 garlic cloves, finely minced

 1 stalk of spring onion, thinly sliced